Upcoming Educational Events

 Bill Morrison is our NHCBA treasurer since 2013.
 Bill has taught science and computers at the highschool and college levels over the years.
 He has also taught a Beginner Bee class at CFCC.
 After moving to Wilmington in 2006, Bill began keeping bees when he learned his younger sister started raising Russian bees in upper Michigan, “figured it was fun and easy!”
 He currently has 9 hives on a 1/3 of acre vegetable garden in his back yard.
 Bill has volunteered his time and expertise to give “bee talks” to various groups over the years.

-Susan Warwick is the NHCBA president and has served in various capacities within the club over the years.
-Susan began keeping bees after taking the NHCBA Beginner Bee School 11 years ago.
+Susan Warwick has served as president in 2021 and 2022 and has served in various capacities within the club over the years.
+Susan began keeping bees after taking the NHCBA Beginner Bee School 11 years ago and has now achieved the level of Journeyman in the NCSBA.
 Taking the class definitely caused her to, “catch the bug” that started the beekeeping adventure.
 She has maintained upwards of 40 hives and currently has 35 hives.
 She has hosted field trips to her apiary to adults and children.
 She has also setup exhibits at the CF Fair and Expo.

 Brian West started keeping bees in 1989 with 2 hives after he becoming a Certified Beekeeper.
 Then in 2010, he started a sideline commercial pollination business.
 In this venture, he was managing and utilizing approximately 250 hives for about 10 years.
 Presently he manages 25 hives.
 He has mentored numerous “newbees” and given numerous “bee talks” to various civic groups.
 He has gone out of his way to help those just getting started.
 For example, he drove to meet a new “beekeeper”, who was driving down I40 with their newly acquired bees, unsecured in a cardboard box!
 Brain met them, drove their car back to Wilmington in a bee suit and let them drive his truck home!
 Now that’s going the extra mile!